 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the market perception that the holders of a large number of shares of common stock intend to sell shares of common stock, could reduce the market price of our common stock and warrants.
-After this offering, we will have up to 8,759,726 shares of common stock outstanding based on the number of shares of common stock outstanding as of May 8, 2015.
-This amount includes the 1,953,125 shares of common stock that we are selling in this offering, which may be resold in the public market immediately and 1,781,024 shares of common stock that will be issued upon the mandatory conversion of Class A and Class B preferred stock.
-The remaining 5,025,577 shares of common stock, or 57% of our outstanding shares of common stock after this offering, will be able to be sold immediately, subject to any applicable volume limitations under federal securities laws, or within 90 days after the date of this prospectus, subject to extension in specified instances, due to lock-up agreements between certain holders of some of these shares of common stock and the underwriters (as described in "Underwriting and Plan of Distribution").
+After this offering, we will have up to 9,021,945 shares of common stock outstanding based on the number of shares of common stock outstanding as of June 10, 2015.
+This amount includes the 1,953,125 shares of common stock that we are selling in this offering, which may be resold in the public market immediately and 2,007,622 shares of common stock that will be issued upon the mandatory exchange of Class A and Class B preferred stock that will be effective on the day that is six months and one day after the closing of the offering and assuming no voluntary conversion of such shares of preferred stock prior to such time.
+The remaining 5,061,198 shares of common stock, or 56% of our outstanding shares of common stock after this offering, will be able to be sold immediately, subject to any applicable volume limitations under federal securities laws, or within 90 days after the date of this prospectus, subject to extension in specified instances, due to lock-up agreements between certain holders of some of these shares of common stock and the underwriters (as described in "Underwriting").
 However, the underwriters can waive the provisions of these lock-up agreements and allow these stockholders to sell their shares of common stock at any time.